gdeslo/GEDI_course/Earthdata.md

 ---

-## Searching and Downloading GEDI Data
+## Searching and Downloading GEDI Data (Optional for exploration)

-Now that you have an account and understand the basics, let's explore how to search and download data for your **region of interest (ROI)**.
+Now that you have an account and understand the basics, you can explore how to search and download data for your own **region of interest (ROI)**.
+Note that this is **not required for the practical** but only for your own exploration after the practical or if you want an extra challenge!

 1. Go to [Earthdata Search](https://search.earthdata.nasa.gov/).
 2. In the **"Search for collections or topics"** search bar, enter **GEDI**, then click on **Instrument → GEDI**.